-Valerie graduated from William & Mary in 2019 with a B.S. in Psychology and a Minor in Linguistics and is currently a second-year PhD student in Dr. Marianella Casasola's Play and Learning Lab.
-She is broadly interested in the role of experience in children's development of complex cognitive and perceptual skills, as well as in the interplay of various domains of development throughout childhood.
-Her work with Dr. Casasola centers on how infants' acquisition of mental rotation, a fundamental spatial skill, is influenced by non-spatial factors such as visual short-term memory, visual processing biases, and motor development.
-Recently, Valerie has also begun work on a multi-session training study examining how spatial language cues and hands-on motor experience may promote spatial and STEM skill learning in preschoolers.
+Valerie is a 4th-year Ph.D.
+Candidate working with Dr. Marianella Casasola in the Play and Learning Lab.
+She is broadly interested in how children's experiences in the world interact with developing cross-domain systems to support learning, with special emphases on the interplay of perceptual, motor, linguistic, and social processes.
+In this vein, her work with Dr. Casasola centers on how infants' and young children's acquisition of mental rotation, a fundamental spatial skill, is influenced by non-spatial factors such as play behavior, visual processing biases, and motor development.
+Valerie also recently completed a multi-session training study examining how spatial language cues and hands-on motor experience promote spatial and STEM skill learning in preschoolers.

 (1) What aspects of play are helpful to children in developing foundational cognitive skills?